Merci-chao/userChrome.js/README.md

 ## Known Issues
 - Tabs opening/closing by themselves (e.g. pop-ups) while dragging tabs may cause strange behavior.
-- Not support the native tab-groups feature of Firefox Beta and Nightly.
 - Not tested on touch devices.

 ## Won't Fixed Compatibility Issues